runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

      }
 ```

 The values from this dictionary (i.e., the developer friendly codes) should be appended together into one fields url string, that can be used for the full API query to make a full dataset of interest.
+As noted earlier, Clarence Li's [GitHub repos](https://github.com/kiseki1107/College-Scorecard-Data-Analysis/blob/master/DataCollection_Cleansing.ipynb) ws the source of this portion of the code.

 Code to organize field parameter values together into one url: